Association of Jewish Refugees: Social and welfare services

-My Voice

-This project aims to tell the life stories of Jewish refugees and Holocaust survivors through the production of individual life story books to be kept as treasured memories and tools for reminiscence.
-The process involves several steps including visiting a member to record their life story, transcribing the interview, editing, photography and designing.
-Volunteers are invited to undertake one or more of the tasks and training is given.
-This project is currently running in Manchester, Leeds and London.

 Outreach programme

 The AJR operates a nationwide network of 44 regional groups that offer members a unique opportunity to socialize with friends of similar backgrounds.
 Through this outreach programme the AJR has reunited former friends and acquaintances from more than 60 years ago.

 In addition to organising local meetings, outings, coffee mornings, garden and tea parties, AJR outreach co-ordinators also arrange national and regional get-togethers.

-Meals-on-Wheels

-Meals on Wheels deliveries are made once a week on a Wednesday with a three-course meal, prepared by Josepha White caterers, costing £7, plus a £1 delivery charge for members living in certain areas in London.

 Restitution and compensation claims

 The AJR offers advice and assistance with claims for Holocaust-era compensation and the restitution of appropriated assets.
 As well as information about pensions, property and insurance policies, help is available for enquiries related to dormant bank accounts and lump sum reparations paid by individual governments or commissions.
 Although the deadlines for many reparation schemes have expired it is still possible to apply to certain programmes.

 In addition to this guidance, the AJR lobbied the British Government to ensure that certain compensation awards are exempt from income, capital gains and inheritance taxes and that lump sum reparations are disregarded when calculating entitlement to social security benefits.

 Through the Claims Conference, AJR assisted former forced and slave labourers with their claims to receive compensation from the Foundation "Remembrance, Responsibility and Future".